Jerry Seinfeld and . . . Your Network Membership?

 Of course, comedian Jerry Seinfeld has moved on to other projects.
 One of those projects is Comedians in Cars Getting Coffee.
 You can watch that show on Netflix, which didn’t even exist when the original Seinfeld show was on the air.

 But I digress.
-The purpose of this blog post is to tell you that I have joined the Seinfeld show and your split network membership together.
+The purpose of this blog post is to tell you that I have joined the Seinfeld show and your Network membership together.

 Seinfeld: see the humor AND the value

-First of all, this is currently a candidate-driven market.
-There’s no doubt about that.
-However, you still can’t make placements without job orders.
-More to the point, you can’t make placements without qualified job orders.
+However, you still can’t make these placements without job orders.
+More to the point, you can’t make these placements without qualified job orders.

 To help illustrate this point, I’m going to draw upon Seinfeld.
 (In this case, the original show, not the man himself.)
 In an early episode of the show, Jerry laments to a rental car clerk in the following fashion when she informs him that the car he reserved is not available:

 “See, you know how to take the reservation, you just don’t know how to hold the reservation, and that’s really the most important part of the reservation, the holding.
 Anybody can just take them.”

 As funny as that is, I’m going to paraphrase what Jerry said and put more of a recruiting (and Top Echelon Network) spin on it:

 “See, you know how to take the job order, you just don’t know how to qualify the job order, and that’s really the most important part of the job order, the qualifying.
 Anybody can just take them.”